SocietyOfUnifiedLife/SOUL-Nexus/README.md

 - Align with SOUL’s core values: nonviolence, transparency, and cooperation
 - Have interest in decentralized governance, open-source coordination, or humanitarian action

-You can also join the conversation at: [discord.gg/q7fjhCwk](https://discord.gg/q7fjhCwk)
+You can also join the conversation on [our discord server](https://discord.gg/q7fjhCwk)

 ---